joshix/caddybox/run-aci.md

 ### Serving an https site from an html volumes

 The caddybox ACI names three ports, so we can map just some set of those and not give access to the entire host network namespace.

-Similarly, we can name just the 'volumes' the host supplies, because some of the mount points inside the container are enumerated in the aci manifest.
+Similarly, we can name just the *volumes* the host supplies, because some of the mount points inside the container are enumerated in the ACI.
-EXCEPT the `caddyfile` mount, which does not exist in the ACI, but can be bound to `/Caddyfile` there, where caddy will read it because caddy's `cwd` is `/` in the container.
+**Except** the `caddyfile` mount, which does not exist in the ACI, but can be bound to `/Caddyfile` there, where caddy will read it because caddy's working directory is `/` in the container.
-EXCEPT the `html` mount, which is not named in the ACI, because the aci contains a default `/var/www/html/index.html`.
+**Except** the `html` mount, which is not named in the ACI, because the aci contains a default `/var/www/html/index.html`.

 ```sh
 sudo rkt run --insecure-options=image \